Harriet (film): Production

-A biography about Harriet Tubman had been in the works for years, with several actresses rumored to star.
+A biopic about Harriet Tubman had been in the works for years, with several actresses rumored to star.
 In 2015, Viola Davis was set to star in and produce a Harriet Tubman biopic; however, it never came to fruition.
 Development on a new film began in May 2016.
 In February 2017, Cynthia Erivo was cast as Tubman, with Seith Mann then set to direct, from a screenplay by Gregory Allen Howard.

 Further development on the film was announced in September 2018, with Focus Features set as the new distributor, Kasi Lemmons attached as director (the first feature film she directed after the box office failure of Black Nativity.), and Leslie Odom Jr., Joe Alwyn, Jennifer Nettles, and Clarke Peters, and others, added to the cast.
 Lemmons received co-writer credit with Allen on the final script, and Allen also had the film's "story by" credit.
 In October, Janelle Monáe was announced as one of several actors newly added to the film, with filming beginning on October 8, 2018, and lasting through December.

 Harriet was filmed entirely in Virginia, in Richmond, Powhatan, Tamworth, Petersburg, and Mathews.
 Berkeley Plantation in Charles City County was used for Auburn, New York.